sourcebrokergit/deployer-typo3-ci/README.rst

    :local:
    :depth: 1

-Documentation
+Introduction
 ~~~~~~~~~~~~

 This is a template for TYPO3 CMS projects that need continuous integration and deployment.

-For now it uses only GitLab CI/CD (Deployer).
+For now, it uses only GitLab CI/CD (Deployer).

-**The aim is to have minimal config at gitlab-ci.yaml of projects and keep the base of CI/CD config outside of projects' repositories.**
+**The aim is to have minimal config at ``gitlab-ci.yml`` of projects and keep the base of CI/CD config outside of projects' repositories.**

-You can use this repository for several possible ways:
+You can use this repository in several possible ways:

-1. Reference it from your project with "include remote" and overwrite at your projects' ``gitlab-ci.yaml``.
+1. Reference it from your project with "include remote" and overwrite at your project's ``gitlab-ci.yml``.
 2. Reference it from your project with "include remote", then overwrite it with "include remote" from your own special repo
-   and finally overwrite edge cases at projects` ``gitlab-ci.yaml``.
+   and finally overwrite edge cases at the project's ``gitlab-ci.yml``.

-The worst possible scenario you can use is to copy all CI/CD files to your project repository and maintain it there for each project.
+The worst possible scenario you can use is to copy all CI/CD files to your project repository and maintain them there for each project.
-This is not recommended as it will be hard for you to maintain and upgrade in the future if you have several dozen of projects
+This is not recommended as it will be hard for you to maintain and upgrade in the future if you have several dozen projects
-and each own CI/CD config inside projects' repo.
+and each has its own CI/CD config inside the project's repo.

 Installation
 ~~~~~~~~~~~~

 1. Install with composer: ``composer require sourcebrokergit/deployer-typo3-ci``.

-2. Create file ``.gitlab-ci.yml`` in the root of your project and put there the content below.
+2. Create a file ``gitlab-ci.yml`` in the root of your project and put the content below.

    .. code-block:: yaml